Naoya-Wizard/protospace-34862/README.md

 ### Association

-- belongs_to :prototypes
+- has_many :prototypes
-- belongs_to :comments
+- has_many :comments